corneliusmunz/legoino/README.md

 # Legoino
-Arduino Library for controlling Powered UP, WeDo and Boost controllers
+Arduino Library for controlling Powered UP and Boost controllers

 *Disclaimer*: LEGO® is a trademark of the LEGO Group of companies which does not sponsor, authorize or endorse this project.